Vladchenko/WeatherForecast/app/src/main/java/com/example/weatherforecast/WeatherForecast Readme.txt

     - WindowLeaked: Activity com.example.weatherforecast.presentation.WeatherForecastActivity has leaked window DecorView@f309362[WeatherForecastActivity] that was originally added here at android.view.ViewRootImpl.<init>(ViewRootImpl.java:797), when device location permission is asked
     - App doesn't ask for permission when I remove it, after it was granted before
+    - Location definition alert dialog is shown twice

     - Put all texts to string.xml
     - Remove all superfluous Log.d
     - Make data source to return a data not domain model
-    - Add "fog", "moderate rain", "light intensity shower rain", "heavy intensity rain" to weather images
+    - Add "fog", "light intensity shower rain", "heavy intensity rain" to weather images
     - Add unit tests

     ?